Jawahar-code/Rapid-AI/README.md

-<<<<<<< HEAD
 # Rapid-AI
 A full-stack AI-integrated platform built with React and Express.
 Features secure authentication via Clerk, PDF parsing capabilities, and AI-driven responses using OpenAI.
 Powered by a Neon PostgreSQL database and Cloudinary for media management.
 =======
 # 🚀 AI-Powered Minor Project